Raufjatoi/Pandas/README.md

 # Pandas Series

-## Code
+## code
-code of each vid
+code of each video

 ## ss
-Screen shot of code
+screen shots of code

 ## pdf
-pdf of each vid
+pdf of each video

 ## link
 coming soon